Amended by the Green Party of Kansas City Missouri membership at its monthly General Meeting meeting held in Kansas City, MO on November 4, 2021.

 a.
 Finance Committee

 The Finance Committee, at minimum, shall:

+iv.
+Deliver an annual financial report at the May meeting and publish said report to the membership;

 v.
-Deliver an annual financial report at the December meeting and publish said report to the membership;

-vi.
-Comply with all reporting requirements of the Federal Election Commission, the State of Missouri, and any other government entities having jurisdiction over KC-HOA;
+Comply with all reporting requirements of the Federal Election Commission, the State of Missouri, and any other government entities having jurisdiction over the chapter;

 The Treasurer is encouraged to share these duties with the other members of the Finance Committee.